BARROW June 2012

 October 25, 2009 by Mobile Radio | Comments Off on BARROW October 2009

-We were delighted to accept an offer by Octopus to work as artists in residence on the F.O.N. festival, together with Haco and Susan Matthews.
+We were delighted to accept an offer by Octopus to work as artists in residence on the first Full of Noises (FON) festival, together with Haco and Susan Matthews.
 Mobile Radio proposed to develop content for a live radio broadcast to be performed for an audience at the festival.
-In the preceeding week we worked closely with the other artists, who also joined us for the performance of our piece MORSONATA.
-The idea of the work was to convert the sound poem Ursonate by exiled German artist Kurt Schwitters into morse code (he spent his last years living and working on his final Merzbau in the region), and weave this into an intimate portrait of Barrow-in-Furness.
-We used recent recordings made around the town by other artists, combined with our reflection of a historical moment which joins Barrow past to Barrow present
+We worked closely with the above artists, who also joined us for the performance of our piece entitled MORSONATA.

-The set-up for our radio show, which went out live on Resonance 104.4FM in London, and the recording sites we used around the Canteen building.
-MORSONATA was made up of layers of morse code which floated in and out, plus field recordings, piano and organ treatments made by Susan Matthews, Clutter and Haco.
-On top of that were intertwined live performances by Susan on harmonium, Haco on egg slicer, electronics, cymbal and voice, and Tonic Train with our usual electronic instrumentorium of circuit bending and radio feedback.
-You can view a couple of excerpts in this video (it’s a slow-burner), and read a little more on the F.O.N. blog
+The radio show went out live on Resonance 104.4FM in London and on Radio Zero in Lisbon.
+This Portuguese connection lead us to include a thrid related text in Portuguese, the poem Barrow-in-Furness by Álvaro de Campos (a heteronym of famed poet Fernando Pessoa) read for us by Kat and recorded by Ricardo Reis (coincidently another of Pessoa’s heteronyms).
+MORSONATA was made up of layers of morse code which floated in and out, the texts, local field recordings, plus piano and organ treatments created by Susan Matthews, Clutter and Haco.
+On top of that we intertwined live performances by Susan on harmonium, Haco on egg slicer, electronics, cymbal and voice, and our longstanding duo Tonic Train featuring our electronic instrumentorium of homemade circuit bending and radio feedback.
+You can read a little more about the residency process on the FON blog.

-It’s not possible to do the marvelous F.O.N.
-Festival justice on this site and recount the performances, instead here are a few samples of John Wall’s extreme waveforms as a teasing taste of how it sounded.
-Full 2009 line-up list and futher info, and latest F.O.N. activities
+It’s not possible to do the marvelous FON festival justice on this site and recount all of the inspiring performances, instead here are a few samples of John Wall’s extreme waveforms as a teasing taste of how his music sounded.
+Over the years, Octopus went on to develop FON into one of the world’s a premier sound art organisations.
+Latest FON activities can be found on their website.